jsoprych/flexdata/README.md

 FlexData
 FlexData is a lightweight, modular TypeScript-based Web Component library for displaying JSON data in a sortable, paginated, and filterable grid (<fd-grid>) with a detail view (<fd-detail-view>).
 Built with esbuild for bundling and served via PHP's built-in server, it uses Shadow DOM for style encapsulation and a modern, customizable design with a default Helvetica-based theme, fully configurable via CSS custom properties.
+A centralized DataController manages data state and events for components.
 Prerequisites

 Node.js (for esbuild and TypeScript)